Nicolás Maduro: International relations

 Maduro has a strategic partnership with Russian leader Vladimir Putin.
 After Russia invaded Ukraine in February 2022, Maduro discussed increasing cooperation with Russia.
-Due to the raised oil prices resulting from the conflict, conversations have begun between Maduro and US officials, suggesting the possibility of lifting of US sanctions on Venezuela and improved relations between the two countries.
+Due to the raised oil prices resulting from the conflict, diplomatic conversations were initiated between Maduro and US officials, suggesting the possibility of easing of US sanctions on Venezuela and improved relations between the two countries.
+Late in the Biden administration, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) lifted sanctions in October 2023 for six-months to allow limited trade with the U.S. to resume.

 During the 2022 United Nations Climate Change Conference in November, multiple world leaders interacted with Maduro, including President of France Emmanuel Macron, Prime Minister of Portugal António Costa and American John Kerry, with President Macron addressing Maduro as "president" and stating "I would be happy if we could talk to each other for longer to engage in useful bilateral work for the region."
 Days later on 27 November, the United States eased sanctions on Venezuela and allowed Chevron Corporation to temporarily work with the Venezuelan government.